ai-driven-dev/agents/knowledge/coding-rules.md

 - Focus on behavior, not internal implementation
 - Avoid over-mocking external services
-- Use concise, realistic scenario s
+- Use concise, realistic scenarios